hsharghi/vapor-wallet/README.md

 ### Setup model

-Simply conform any `Model` to HasWallet protocol and now you model has a virtual wallet.
+Simply conform any `Model` to HasWallet protocol and now your model has a virtual wallet.

 ~~~~swift